Wednesday, November 16, 2011

 Let's, for a moment, re-write this and see if it isn't relevant for the healthcare industry.

 Few human activities are less dignified than trying to manage decline and the intrusion of a government legal apparatus determined to separate investible capital from its rightful owners.
-The final days of golden era - during which drug companies, insurers, benefits managers, hospitals, doctor practices scrambled to locate silver-bullet business plans and sales, marketing, finance, operations, regulatory, medical, legal tried to cope with endless rounds of buyouts, acquisitions, mergers and groan-inducing management-consulting sessions and team-building programs - deserve the kind of comprehensive, clear-eyed look that Chairmen, CEOs, COOs, general managers and vice-presidents claim to specialize in.
+The final days of a golden era - during which drug companies, insurers, benefits managers, hospitals, doctor practices scrambled to locate silver-bullet business plans and sales, marketing, finance, operations, regulatory, medical, legal tried to cope with endless rounds of buyouts, acquisitions, mergers and groan-inducing management-consulting sessions and team-building programs - deserve the kind of comprehensive, clear-eyed look that Chairmen, CEOs, COOs, general managers and vice-presidents claim to specialize in.

 In what region of hell will healthcare find its solution?